Exploring the Upper Limits of Text-Based Collaborative Filtering Using Large Language Models: Discoveries and Insights: Background

 \section{Background}

-\textbf{LMs for Text.} In recent years, significant advancements have been made in the development of LMs, with several landmark breakthroughs that have helped to shape the field of NLP.
-Word2vec, developed in 2013, revolutionized NLP by providing a scalable and efficient way of learning word embeddings from large text corpora.
-Since then, numerous improvements have been made to word representation models, such as GloVe~\citep{pennington2014glove}, TextCNN~\citep{Kim2015convolutional}, ELMo~\citep{peters2018deep}, and ULMFiT~\citep{howard2018universal}, etc. In 2018, the Bidirectional Encoder Representations from Transformers (BERT) model demonstrated state-of-the-art performance on a range of NLP tasks by introducing a pre-training approach based on a masked language modeling objective.
-BERT and its variants (RoBERTa~\citep{liu2019roberta}, ALBERT~\citep{lan2019albert}, XLNet~\citep{yang2019xlnet}, TinyBERT~\citep{jiao2019tinybert}, T5~\citep{raffel2020exploring}, etc.) have become a dominant paradigm in the NLP community in recent years.
-More recently, ChatGPT, a conversational AI model based on the GPT-3 architecture, has gained significant attention due to its remarkable performance in various language tasks.
-Along this line, several other notable works have contributed to the advancement of LMs, including the Transformer architecture and the GPT series of models ~\citep{radford2018improving,radford2019language,brown2020language}.
-These advancements have not only improved the accuracy of NLP models but also opened up new avenues for research and applications in a wide range of domains outside of NLP.
+\textbf{LMs for Text.} In recent years, significant progress in LM development has had a profound impact on the field of NLP. word2vec, developed in 2013, revolutionized NLP by providing a scalable and efficient way of learning word embeddings.
+Since then, various improvements have been made to word representation models, such as GloVe~\citep{pennington2014glove}, TextCNN~\citep{Kim2015convolutional}, ELMo~\citep{peters2018deep}, etc. In 2018, the BERT model showed state-of-the-art performance on a range of NLP tasks by introducing a pre-training approach based on masked language modeling.
+BERT and its variants (RoBERTa~\citep{liu2019roberta}, ALBERT~\citep{lan2019albert}, XLNet~\citep{yang2019xlnet}, T5~\citep{raffel2020exploring}, etc.) have become a dominant paradigm in the NLP community in recent years.
+More recently, ChatGPT\footnote{https://chat.openai.com/}, a conversational LLM model has gained significant attention for its remarkable performance in a wide range of language tasks.
+Along this line, several other notable works have contributed to the advancement of LMs, including the Transformer architecture, the GPT ~\citep{radford2018improving,radford2019language,brown2020language} and Llama~\citep{touvron2023llama,touvron2023llama2} models.